adolenc/aoc/2022/readme.md

 `$day.hs` and a blank `in` file for the puzzle input.
 The script then uses [entr](https://eradman.com/entrproject/) to re-run the solution whenever any of these two files are written to.

+External dependencies required to run some of the solutions:

+    $ cabal install --lib split astar